Who we are

-Carsten Prasse, Assistant Professor
+Carsten Prasse, Associate Professor

-My research is driven by a fascination with environmental chemistry and a deep concern about the public and environmental health impacts of chemicals present in our environment.
-My research group investigates the fate of contaminants in the built and natural environment using state-of-the-art analytical chemistry techniques (e.g. high-resolution mass spectrometry) with the focus on identifying transformation products and understanding underlying mechanisms of transformation.
+Headshot_Oct2022My research is driven by a fascination with environmental chemistry and a deep concern about the public and environmental health impacts of chemicals present in our environment.
+My research group investigates the fate of contaminants in the built and natural environment using state-of-the-art analytical chemistry techniques (e.g. high-resolution mass spectrometry) with the focus on identifying transformation products, understanding underlying mechanisms of transformation, and assessing potential health impacts.
 One of our main areas of interest is the presence of contaminants in the urban water cycle.
 Even though the efficacy of treatment technologies is still primarily evaluated based on the removal of well-known trace organic contaminants, our research has emphasized the relevance of transformation products as (drinking) water contaminants.

 The recognition of the relevance of transformation products as emerging class of water contaminants led to a series of studies in which we investigated the fate of transformation products in treatment trains used in both wastewater treatment and drinking water purification.
 This was paired with in vitro and in silico toxicological approaches to assess the toxicity of the transformation products.
 The results have clearly demonstrated that degradation processes can result in transformation products that exhibit an increased toxicity compared to the parent chemicals.
 This is particularly relevant for the assessment of new treatment technologies as well as alternative drinking water resources, in particular regarding water reuse.